HomeBlog › PregnancyApp.com vs Flo

 • Saving questions for the next ultrasound visit

-• Using a short meditation before blood draws
+• Using a short meditation before blood draws or scans

 • Timing early labor contractions from the couch